 Measure 2.1.
 Insure student input is included in the planning and execution of programs and initiatives.
-Students are appointed to university committees by the Dean of Students, the Student Government Association, and Student Activities Board Presidents in order to have the student provide their input regarding events, policies and procedures at the university.
-An assessment of their experience will occur at the conclusion of the appointments.
-Success is defined as 80% of the respondents to the surveys by responding agree or higher in terms of their voice and input.
+Students are appointed to university committees by the Dean of Students, the Student Government Association, and Student Activities Board Presidents to have the student provide their input regarding events, policies and procedures at the university.
+An assessment of their experience will occur at the end of the appointments.
+Success is defined as 80% of the respondents responding agree or higher in terms of their voice and input.